Sadia-Ilyas/100-days-of-code/README.md

 #Today I work with the Order Class of Bootstrap which is used for ordering diffrent divs according to layout.
  DAY :4
 # Today I work with the nested class of bootstrap and try to develop a basic profile section.
+DAY:5
+# Today I work with the Horizontal alignemnet classes of bootstrap.
+Also go thorough with the padding Classes.